greg-js/arch-wiki-md-repo/wiki/_content/english/CUPS-Troubleshooting.md

 **Note:** There might need to set permissions issues right.

-### CUPS: job is shown as complete but the printer does nothing
+### CUPS: Job is shown as complete but the printer does nothing

 This happens on HP printers when you select the (old) hpijs driver (e.g. the Deskjet D1600 series).
-Instead, use the hpcups driver when adding the printer.
+Use the hpcups driver instead.

-Some HP printers (e.g HP LaserJet) require their firmware to be downloaded from the computer every time the printer is switched on.
+Some HP printers require their firmware to be downloaded from the computer every time the printer is switched on.
 If there is an issue with udev (or equivalent) and the firmware download rule is never fired, you may experience this issue.
 As a workaround, you can manually download the firmware to the printer.
-Ensure the printer is plugged in and switched on, then enter
+Ensure the printer is plugged in and switched on, then run

 ```
 hp-firmware -n